You are viewing 2023's General Hunting Regulations. Click to here to view information for 2024

 Possession and Transportation

-- When a game mammal or part thereof is transferred to the possession of another person, including a meat processor or taxidermist, a written record shall accompany such transfer, (see Wildlife Transfer Record Form) including:
+- When a game mammal or part thereof is transferred to the possession of another person, including a meat processor or taxidermist, a written record shall accompany such transfer, (see Wildlife Transfer Record Form on Wildlife Transfer Record Form) including:

 - A description of the game mammal or part being transferred;